 - Tulips are fairly comfortable being planted in January

-Winter is definitely not the most ideal time to be planting flowers and sowing seeds, and there is not a lot that you can really grow in bad weather conditions but if you simply adore gardening like we do, and were looking for your next project and what you can plant in January; we hope we helped.
+Winter is definitely not the most ideal time to be planting flowers and sowing seeds, and there is not a lot that you can really grow in bad weather conditions.
+However, if you simply adore gardening like we do, and are looking for your next project, follow this advice for flowers and bulbs to plant in January.